 Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

-The dumbbell rear delt fly is a simple yet effective exercise that increases deltoid muscle definition and strength.
+The dumbbell rear delt fly is a simple yet effective isolation (single-joint) exercise that increases deltoid muscle definition and strength.

-The rear delt dumbbell fly targets your upper back muscles and shoulder muscles, particularly the rear deltoids, (backside of your shoulders).
+The rear delt dumbbell fly targets your upper back and shoulder muscles, particularly the rear deltoids (the backside of your shoulders).

 Dumbbell Rear Delt Fly Muscle Worked

-The rear delt dumbbell flys primarily muscle worked Rear deltoid.
+• The rear delt dumbbell flies the primarily worked rear deltoid.

-In addition to its target, the main rear delt muscles.
-The dumbbell delt fly has the involvement of several synergist muscles, these muscles include,
+• In addition to its target, the main rear delt muscles, the dumbbell delt fly involves several synergist muscles.
+These muscles include the rhomboids, Infraspinatus, Teres Minor, and Teres major.

-A handful of other muscles worked or play the role of stabilizer muscles, including your:
+• A handful of other muscles work as stabilizers or play the role of stabilizers, including your Erector Spinae, Lateral Deltoid, Trapezius, Obliques, and Rectus abdominis.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator